pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 but things like this makes you wonder why people hoarding exploits, doing full disclosure, or selling them have an apparently easy and prosper life.

-On a professional level I never had any problems with work and research when being contracted to to security audits.
+On a professional level I never had any problems with work and research when being contracted to do security audits, expectations and resonsibilities are clear.
 But as a private researcher it seems like being nice just means trouble.

 # References